Working on subtraction has been a goal of mine in teaching math to kindergartners.

 I'll be the first to admit that math is not a personal strength of mine.

-So when I first wanted to teach math in small groups, it scared me!
-I wan't sure I'd have what it takes to help kinders THINK through their math when I had limited strategies of my own.
-I've learned since starting that I could develop my own strategies right alongside of my kinders and I won't consider going back to the "curriculum."
+I wasn’t sure I’d have what it takes to help kinders THINK through their math when I had limited strategies of my own.

 When approaching how to teach subtraction, I literally felt as if I had no real, dig-deep strategies or tools to teach what subtraction was other than modeling simple stories with manipulatives, teaching touch-dot counting or even using a number line.

-Great for independent practice of routine subtraction, but not for seeing the strategies that students use and allowing for good discussion.
+That meant I knew basic subtraction games like using a die for subtraction bump.
+Which, don’t get me wrong, it’s great for independent practice of routine subtraction, but not for seeing the strategies that students use and allowing for good discussion.

 A happy find